cfliao/ethereum-dapps/README.md

     });
 ```

-After the contract is deployed:
+After the contract is deployed, you can obtain an instance of the contract by its reference:
 ```js
 // The contract address can be obtained by calling contract.address in the previous step let contract = contractManager.findAt('0x0bfbc4b5c2d20d6dcae96ad5d3cd661397c0b85b');